To qualify for this EPI|Lifestyle Scientific Sessions award, you must meet the following deadlines.

 - Select the award during the abstract submission process.

-- Finalists will be asked to submit and curriculum vitae and an extended Manuscript.
+- Finalists will be asked to submit an extended Manuscript.

 For questions, please contact: